 Sampling locations and nutrient analytes have been integrated into the KICP Routine Sampling Program.
 City of Boulder and City of Longmont also submitted Regulation 85 Sampling Plans to CDPHE.
+This page intentionally left blank.

 BASELINE MONITORING PROGRAM Water Year 2014